The-Marcy-Lab-School/problem-set-4_1/short-response.md

 2. In the Node.js environment, what serves as the global object?

-3. In the browser environment, what does the following log?
+3. In the browser environment, what does the following log? **Why?**
       ```javascript
       a = 10;